Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 Rust's superpower is its type system, but a dynamic library is just some pre-compiled code, there's no types, its really just a bunch of pointers.

-You can produce and consume dynamic libraries in Rust but only through using the Abstract Binary Interfaces (ABIs) of other languages, such as C.
+You can produce and consume dynamic libraries in Rust but only through using the Abstract Binary Interface (ABI) of another language, such as C.

-The chance of us getting a Rust ABI with proper types is unlikely... however.
+The chance of us getting a Rust ABI with proper types is unlikely... however, what if we think outside the box.

 Rust has possibly the best WebAssembly tooling of any language.